Britain's Got Talent - What time is it on TV tonight?

+Britain’s Got Talent is back on our screens tonight (May 14) and as ever it’s set to be packed full of fun.

+In a BGTeaser posted to the talent show’s official Twitter page, tonight’s episode is one you won’t want to miss as judge David Walliams dresses up as the Golden Buzzer.

-If you’re Saturday night looks set to accommodate the show, here’s the details you’ll need to know.
+If your Saturday night will be spent comfy on the sofa, here’s the details you’ll need to know to tune in to the action.

 Here’s how you can join in the fun by watching the show this week.